Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Reference spreading based QP control approach

 \subsection{Interim mode}

 As mentioned in Section \ref{sec:introduction}, the interim mode is active after the first impact is detected, since uncertainty can cause contact to be only partially established at this time.
-In the following, we propose a corresponding interim mode controller that is active for a pre-defined time duration $\Delta t_\text{int}$, starting from the moment the first impact is detected, called $T_\text{imp}$.
-We select $\Delta t_\text{int}$ conservatively in such a way that, despite some acceptable level of uncertainties, full contact will be established within this time based on our experience.
+In the following, we propose a corresponding interim mode controller that is active for a pre-defined time duration $\Delta t_\text{int}$, starting from the moment the first impact is detected through the impact detection approach highlighted in Appendix B, called $T_\text{imp}$.
+We select $\Delta t_\text{int}$ conservatively in such a way that, despite some acceptable level of uncertainties, full contact will be established within this time based on recorded experiments.
 Furthermore, we assume sufficient dissipation in the interim mode is provided by the environment, implying that active damping to reduce the effect of post-impact vibrations, as e.g. proposed in \cite{Khatib1986}, is not required.

 In line with previous works on RS with simultaneous impacts \cite{Steen2022, Steen2022a, Steen2022b}, we want to initially disable velocity tracking control in the interim mode given the lack of a velocity reference that matches the uncertain contact state, and apply feedforward and position feedback based on the ante-impact references to ensure input continuity with the ante-impact mode.
 However, as we opt to select a conservatively large value for $\Delta t_\text{int}$, it is possible that the robot state would diverge significantly from the desired post-impact robot-state if we apply control based on the ante-impact reference for the entire duration of the interim mode as done in \cite{Steen2022}.
 Such an interim mode design could lead to a large jump in the velocity tracking error and large resulting input steps when transitioning to the post-impact mode.
 Hence, it is opted to define the interim mode desired wrench $\vf^\text{int}_i$ as